Preventing business email compromise (BEC) attacks and scams

 How Todyl protects against BEC

 Todyl’s SIEM identifies suspicious activity on systems, apps, and infrastructure such as unusual login attempts and impossible travel.
-This also alerts our Managed eXtended Detection and Response (MXDR) team, allowing them to further investigate potential BEC attempts.
+It also alerts our Managed eXtended Detection and Response (MXDR) team, allowing them to further investigate potential BEC attempts.

 Read how Todyl’s MXDR team jumped in to help a partner after they fell victim to a BEC attack.